 - Special Educational Needs and Disability (SEND) - to keep abreast of latest legislation

-- Induction - Effective Governance - which is an induction/refresher on the role of school governor;
+- Induction - Effective Governance - an induction refresher on the role of school Governor

-- Inspection Dashboard - how to interpret the performance data
+- Inspection Dashboard - how to interpret performance data

-- Health & Safety – the role of Governors.
+- Health & Safety - the role of Govenors

 The Trust has supported our school with memberships to the National Governors Association (NGA) and the Freedom and Autonomy for Schools - National Association (FASNA) networks to ensure that we are as up-to-date as possible with any changes in policy and/or legislation in school governance.